COMPANY

 The American multinational petrochemical company ESSO is developing the engineering project for the construction of a nylon production plant in the Santa Isabel district of Zaragoza.

-The construction and refurbishment of the polymerization plant (P1) with four lines, the spinning plant (H1) with various sections, offices and service facilities is being carried out.
+The polymerization plant (P1) with four lines, the spinning plant (H1) with various sections, offices and service facilities were built and upgraded.

 On December 10, production begins at the plant with 550 employees.
 The following year, the official inauguration takes place, attended by the Ministers of Industry and Development Plan.

-Nylon fabrics produced by Fibras ESSO start to be advertised by means of model shows throughout Spain and by attending trade fairs.
-The commercial brand of nylon fibers is NUREL.
+The ESSO Fibers' nylon fabrics began to be advertised by means of model shows throughout Spain and by attending trade fairs.
+The trademark of the nylon fibers is NUREL.

 The plant is taken over by Banco Industrial del Mediterráneo and subsequently by the English company Imperial Chemical Industries.
 It is renamed after the brand name, NUREL, and the development of a new polyester production plant begins.

 On January 25, the polyester yarn plant is inaugurated with the Minister of Industry.
-Daily production of 75 tons starts, under the polyester fiber trademark: TERYLENE.
+Daily production of 75 tons begins, under the polyester fiber trademark: TERYLENE.

 At the end of the decade, a caprolactam recovery and industrial waste depolymerization plant is started up for recycling.
 NUREL reaches its historical maximum number of employees, 1503.